In today’s rapidly advancing field of electrical engineering, structural electronics are redefining the status quo.

-This paradigm shift represents a fundamental reimagining of how we design, manufacture, and implement electronic systems.
+This shift marks a foundational change in how engineers design, fabricate, and apply electronic systems.

 3D-MIDs represent one of the most promising approaches to structural electronics.
 These devices are essentially plastic molded substrates with traces running along any surface, including at right angles and running vertically.
 The manufacturing process, known as Laser Direct Structuring (LDS), uses a laser to etch the circuit pattern directly onto the surface of a 3D substrate, which then undergoes metalization treatment to build up conductive pathways.